 From Lower Crystal Lake there are several excellent hiking trails including Upper Crystal Lake and Crystal Peak.
 Although there are no facilities here, you may be able to pull drinking water from the lake, just be sure to treat it.

 This is high-alpine country, so minimizing your impact here is essential.
 Please be sure to pack out all trash and practice Leave No Trace principles.
+Please be sure to not take your vehicle off the road here, as there has been some damage done to the sensitive alpine vegetation as a result of vehicles.

 Distance to Breckenridge: 11.5 miles